-[5.8.A] CSP shall maintain an up-to-date and accurate record of all activities carried out on behalf of the Customer containing all ents if cle 30.2 GDPR. r Perrequired information according to
+[5.8.A] CSP shall maintain an up-to-date and accurate record of all activities carried out on behalf of the Customer containing all required information according to Article 30.2 GDPR.

 [5.8.B] CSP shall establish appropriate procedures that enable the Customer to provide the CSP with information necessary for the CSP's records of processing.